-- Some meetings of City Boards, Commissions, and Committees are resuming in June.
+- Some meetings of City Boards, Commissions, and Committees have resumed virtually.
 Please check the online Events & Meeting calendar for updates: www.lakeoswego.city

 Engineering & Construction

-- The Engineering Department, including the Permit Center, is open by appointment only (closed to walk-in customers).
-Staff continue to be available to assist permit customers via phone and email during regular Permit Center hours.
-All infrastructure construction projects continue to proceed as planned, using social distancing best practices.
+- All infrastructure construction projects continue to proceed as planned, using social distancing best practices.
 Inspections of all work will be conducted as usual.

 - While this emergency is in place, the City will not send shut-off notices or shut off water for non-payment of unpaid water bills.

-The Municipal Court is closed to walk-in customers, but is available for Virtual Court or by appointment only.
+The Municipal Court remains closed to walk-in customers, but is available for Virtual Court or by appointment only.
 Please call 503-635-0217 for specific questions.